 2. "Who Should I Vote For?"
 Surveys

 For classroom voting activities during each election cycle, you can find a variety of websites—such as iSideWith—that help students identify the candidate they align with most based on their responses to questions about important issues.
 In 2016, our school already was 1:1 with iPads, so I simply posted a link to a survey on my class website and allowed students to answer the questions at their own pace.
 In order to ensure their understanding, I also included links to short videos that explained complex issues such as social security, immigration policies, and tax reform.
+I plan to take similar steps for the 2020 election.
 Most of these websites will conclude the survey by identifying the candidate who best aligns with the student’s views.
 It can be very enlightening for students when they realize that a candidate they either do not know anything about or whom they personally dislike is the candidate they align with most based on policy issues alone.

 If you try incorporating these surveys into your curriculum, be sure to fully research the different websites available.
 It is critical that you use a resource that is independent of any political party or policy position.
 In our roles, we should always strive to expose students to as many ideas and options as possible and allow them to make decisions and choices themselves.
 It doesn’t matter what I think; it matters that we get the students to think.
 A biased or unbalanced approach is not educational; it is political.
 It's also essential to make sure that the election teaching materials you use are age appropriate.
 For older students, detailed descriptions of the effects of policy ideas are essential, and you will find an ample supply of resources that do just that.
 For younger students, this may overwhelm them and lead many to tune out.
 Find the online resource that best fits your students.